-Branded social has gone from golden boy to punching bag in the past few years.
-Ad
+Branded social media has gone from golden boy to punching bag in the past few years.

-fraud, influencer fraud, organic decline, and metrics gaming are all taking the
+Ad fraud, influencer fraud, metrics gaming, organic decline, and AI-generated crap are all

-shine off social media.
-And many are now questioning whether social media
+taking the shine off.
+And many are now questioning whether social media engagement has

-engagement has any real business value at all, or enough to justify the expense.
+real business value at all, or enough to justify the expense of doing it well.

-But this argument paints too wide a brush, since B2B and B2C social media can be considered
+But this argument paints too wide a brush, since B2B and B2C social media are two different

 It's become a trendy claim that B2B and B2C marketing are really not all that different.

 And I agree that many of the underlying principles are the same.
-The funnel is the
+The marketing funnel is

-For social content to be engaged, it must offer something the audience values.
+For social content to be engaged with, it must offer something the audience values.
 But

-there are differences between B2B and B2C in how that value is created, what
+there are differences between B2B and B2C marketing in how that value is created, what

 audiences are receptive to, and most importantly, what they're likely to share.

-those principles in terms of audience wants, such as humor, beauty, novelty,
+principles in terms of audience wants, such as humor, beauty, novelty, inspiration,

 The key difference here is that entertainment is largely subjective, and therefore a

-matter so much who shared it, or who made it.
+doesn't matter who shared it or who made it.
 What matters is that it's funny.

-B2B doesn't work like that.
-Education is knowledge, which is largely a matter of
+B2B social media doesn't work like that.
+Education is knowledge, which is largely a

-objective value, with some subjectivity thrown in via authority and reputation.
-For
+matter of objective value, with some subjectivity thrown in via authority and reputation.

 except one set was from your local college and one was from Harvard, you'd probably